www-codeblock-io/Sovereign/README.md

 # Install Sparrow wallet
 [Official Website](https://sparrowwallet.com/)

 Sparrow is an open-source Bitcoin wallet with exellent encryption, keeping the wallet open for as limited time as possible for added security.
-The encrypted wallet file can also be saved to a seperate location (external flash drive etc.) for further plausible deniability.
+The encrypted wallet file can also be saved to a seperate location (external flash drive etc.) for additional plausible deniability.

 1. Verify your CPU architecture.
 Run:
    ```bash copy